 Training and Background

 I am a 2014 PsyD graduate of the American School of Professional Psychology, Northern Virginia campus.
 During my training, I completed a pre-doctoral internship at Pennsylvania Counseling Services, within the family-based program.
-My postdoctoral fellowship at the Tree House Child Assessment Center and the Child and Family Treatment and Trauma Services provided extensive and intensive training in Trauma-Focused Cognitive Behavioral Therapy (CBT), Parent-Child Interaction Therapy (PCIT) with families, and comprehensive evaluation.
+My postdoctoral fellowship at the Tree House Child Assessment Center and the Child and Family Treatment and Trauma Services provided intensive training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT) with families, and comprehensive evaluation.

 I am an active member of the American Psychological Association and the Virginia Association of Clinical Psychologists.